CEA-Liten/CairnOpen/README.md

 If you wish to contribute to the development of Cairn, please refer to the CONTRIBUTING.md file for more information on how to submit pull requests and report bugs.

 ## 📜 License
-Cairn is distributed under the [license name].
+Cairn is distributed under the Eclipse Public Licence V2.
 For more information, see the LICENSE file.

 # Cite Cairn